 The great depression of the 1930’s caused the bottom to fall out of the Hammond Clock Company.
 Hammond tried other applications, like an automated bridge table using his motor to drive a mechanism dealing cards to each player.
 The table gave Hammond a slight lift financially, but it, too, soon faded.

-Laurens Hammond often said, that when faced with having to come up with a new idea, the smart thing for an inventor to do is put together the old tricks you have done before, and maybe even use some of the other guy’s tricks as well.
+Laurens Hammond often remarked-when faced with having to come up with a new idea, the smart thing for an inventor to do is put together the old tricks you have done before, and maybe even use some of the other guy’s tricks as well.
 One of Hammond’s thoughts considered using his motor to generate sound.
 Although Laurens Hammond wasn’t a musician, he loved to hear the organ when he went to church with his mother as a child.
 Why not try to build an alternative to expensive pipe organs?

 On April 24th, 1934 Laurens Hammond filed for a patent on his musical machine.
 The paper was a whopper, spanning 18 pages and twenty thousand words.
 At that time the country’s top industrialist was automaker Henry Ford, who loved gadgets of all sorts.
 He got wind of Hammond’s patents, and sent men to Chicago to order six organs immediately.
-The problem was, that Hammond’s Organ hadn’t even gone into production yet.
+The problem was, Hammond’s Organ hadn’t even gone into production yet.

 Ford summoned Hammond to Dearborn to find out if he could help get the fledgling organ company up to speed.
-Hammond declined Ford’s generous offer of material participation, but the experience cemented the fact that Hammond knew he had a winner.
-It is a common misperception that Henry Ford got the first Hammond Organ.
+Hammond declined Ford’s generous offer of material participation, but the experience cemented the fact Hammond knew he had a winner.
+It is a common misperception Henry Ford got the first Hammond Organ.
 Mr Ford placed the first Order, but he didn’t get the first organ.
 That privilege didn’t go to the composer George Gershwin, either, as widely reported

 Inventor of the Leslie Speaker